AFARNOOD/ML-Zoomcamp/README.md

 ## Introduction

-This course was offered in winter 2023.
+This course was offered in fall 2023.
 "DataTalks.Club" organized this course.

 ## Syllabus
 <br> - Introduction to Machine Learning